DeschutesDesignGroupLLC/perscom-docs/docs/external-integration/widget/roster.md

 # Roster Widget

-The roster widget outputs a table based list of your personnel, similiar to the roster within your PERSCOM Dashboard.
+The roster widget outputs a table-based list of your personnel, similar to the roster within your PERSCOM Dashboard.

 ### Code Snippet
 ::: info